arverma/SmartPageAI/privacy.md

-## Privacy Policy: SmartPage Summariser
+## Privacy Policy: WebPage Assistance

-SmartPage Summariser is a Chrome extension that helps users summarize webpage content using their own OpenAI API key.
+WebPage Assistance is a Chrome extension that helps users summarize webpage content using their own OpenAI API key.

 ### Data Collection